Abdul Qadeer Khan: Early life and education

 From 1956 to 1959, Khan was employed by the Karachi Metropolitan Corporation (city government) as an inspector of weights and measures.
 During this time, he applied for a scholarship that allowed him to study in West Germany.
 In 1961, Khan departed for West Germany to study material science at the Technical University in West Berlin, where he academically excelled in courses in metallurgy, but left West Berlin when he switched to the Delft University of Technology in the Netherlands in 1965.

-In 1962, while on vacation in The Hague, he met Hendrina "Henny" Reterink, a British passport holder who had been born in South Africa to Dutch expatriates.
-She spoke Dutch and had spent her childhood in Africa before returning with her parents to the Netherlands where she lived as a registered foreigner.
+In 1962, while on vacation in The Hague, he met Hendrina "Henny" Reterink, a British passport holder, who had been born in South Africa to Dutch expatriates.
+She spoke Dutch and had spent her childhood in Africa before returning with her parents to the Netherlands, where she lived as a registered foreigner.
 In 1963, he married Henny in a modest Muslim ceremony at Pakistan's embassy in The Hague.
-Khan and Henny together had two daughters, Dina Khan - who is a doctor, and Ayesha Khan.
+Khan and Henny together had two daughters, Dina Khan, who is a doctor, and Ayesha Khan.

 In 1967, Khan obtained an engineer's degree in materials technology – an equivalent to a Master of Science (MS) offered in English-speaking nations such as Pakistan – and joined the doctoral program in metallurgical engineering at the Katholieke Universiteit Leuven in Belgium.
 He worked under Belgian professor Martin J. Brabers at Leuven University, who supervised his doctoral thesis which Khan successfully defended, and graduated with a DEng in metallurgical engineering in 1972.
-His thesis included fundamental work on martensite and its extended industrial applications in the field of graphene morphology.
+His thesis included fundamental work on martensite, and its extended industrial applications in the field of graphene morphology.

 Career in Europe

 In 1972, Khan joined the Physics Dynamics Research Laboratory (or in Dutch: FDO), an engineering firm subsidiary of Verenigde Machinefabrieken (VMF) based in Amsterdam, from Brabers's recommendation.
-The FDO was a subcontractor for Ultra-Centrifuge Nederland of the, British-German-Dutch uranium enrichment consortium, URENCO which was operating a uranium enrichment plant in Almelo and employed gaseous centrifuge method to assure a supply of nuclear fuel for nuclear power plants in the Netherlands.
-Soon after, Khan left FDO when URENCO offered him a senior technical position, initially conducting studies on uranium metallurgy.
+The FDO was a subcontractor for Ultra-Centrifuge Nederland of the British-German-Dutch uranium enrichment consortium, URENCO Group, which was operating an uranium enrichment plant in Almelo, and employed gaseous centrifuge method to assure a supply of nuclear fuel for nuclear power plants in the Netherlands.
+Soon after, Khan left FDO, but was consequently offered a senior technical position by URENCO, initially conducting studies on uranium metallurgy.

 Uranium enrichment is an extremely difficult process because uranium in its natural state is composed of just 0.71% of uranium-235 (U^{235}), which is a fissile material, 99.3% of uranium-238 (U^{238}), which is non-fissile, and 0.0055% of uranium-234 (U^{234}), a daughter product which is also a non-fissile.
 The URENCO Group utilised the Zippe-type of centrifugal method to electromagnetically separate the isotopes U^{234}, U^{235}, and U^{238} from sublimed raw uranium by rotating the uranium hexafluoride (UF_{6}) gas at up to ~100,000 revolutions per minute (rpm).
 Khan, whose work was based on physical metallurgy of the uranium metal, eventually dedicated his investigations to improving the efficiency of the centrifuges by 1973–74.